 Focus on understanding and refining skills in the application of the techniques for evaluation of generalist practice.
 Emphasis on understanding and refining practice skills that center on evaluation of social work practice.
-Research procedures and designs studied as a means of objectively assessing the efficiency and efficacy of social work practice intervention.
-Ethical issues of practice and evaluation practices are addressed relative to oppressed populations.
+Research procedures and design

 SWK 490 Practicum Seminar I (1 Credits)